intel-lab-lkp/linux/Documentation/process/applying-patches.rst

 around the bits being modified matches the context provided in the patch are just two of the basic sanity checks patch does.

-If patch encounters something that doesn't look quite right it has two options.
+If patch encounters something that does not look quite right it has two options.
 It can either refuse to apply the changes and abort or it can try to find a way to make the patch apply with a few minor changes.